colebaril/Website/content/posts/pies/index.en.md

  rhubarb and mix thoroughly to stick to rhubarb.
 3. When frozen thaw for 15 min. & cut slits into partly frozen pie.
-4. Bake at 350-375°F depending on your oven till golden brown.
+4. Bake at 350-375°F depending on your oven until golden brown.

 > Note: this recipe is for 5 pies.